 Antipattern #6: The lack of documentation or manual undocumented changes

-PMs should set standards for the documentation so that it is in a good state with detailed descriptions, from what was configured or deployed, decided made and the reason why, or when it was done.
+PMs should set standards for the documentation so that it is in a good state with detailed descriptions, from what was configured or deployed, the decision making, and the reason why, or when it was done.
 Keeping good documentation rules overall will allow teams to reduce the amount of possible technical debt.

 Antipattern #7: Define specific days for implementation.